CSC207-UofT/course-project-hairless-codemen/phase2/design_document.md

 In this pull request, since our group members decided to change the data structure of Cart from ArrayList to HashMap, I accordingly updated one of the most important methods in our program, BuyItem.
 Now, this method takes Cart as a parameter directly instead of an arraylist of items.In this case, our program can run properly with new data structure of Cart.
-At the same time, I updated some test cases about Cart and Cart Manager due to the change of data structure and updated method BuyItem.
+At the same time, I updated some test cases about Cart and Cart Manager due to the change of data structure and the updated method BuyItem.